The best FiiO of 2023:

 This DAP is easy to listen to.
-It is tuned to meet the needs of the general public, but it is definitely not a device that will satisfy audiophiles.
-Anyway, the Fiio M7 is more than we expected, because its unpretentious sonority carries it with enough quality: it's musical, and finally that's what we all somehow look for.
+It's tuned to meet the needs of the general public, but it's definitely not a device that will satisfy audiophiles.
+Anyway, the Fiio M7 is more than we expected, because its unpretentious sonority carries it with enough quality: it's musical, and in the end, that's what we all look for.
 There are very good competitors in this price range, and we believe the M7 is one of them.
 Interested?
 Check out the best prices on Amazon.

 Compact design, easy to use, good value for money.

 Limited internal memory.

 - Memory: 2 GB, 2TB with microSD memory.

 - Formats: ISO, DFF, DSF, APE, WAV, FLAC, AIF, AIFF, M4A, WMA, OGG, AAC, ALAC, MP3.